pcdslab/PCDSLab.github.io/team/_posts/2025-07-23-Brett-Bronwyn.md

 ---
 **Short Bio**

 Bronwyn Brett is an MS student pursuing a degree in Computer Science at Florida International University.
-She's currently working as a volunteer research assistant at Saeed Lab where she is learning how to process health/biomedical data for machine-learning models to predict Alzheimer's disease.
+She's currently working as a research assistant at Saeed Lab where she is learning how to process health/biomedical data for machine-learning models to predict Alzheimer's disease.
 Her research and educational interests include machine-learning and high-performance computing with a focus on computational biology and biomedical data science and is interested in learning more about their applications in neurodevelopmental disorders such as ADHD.